mdn/content/files/en-us/web/http/cookies/index.md

 A cookie is associated with a particular domain and scheme (such as `http` or `https`), and may also be associated with subdomains if the {{HTTPHeader("Set-Cookie")}} `Domain` attribute is set.
 If the cookie domain and scheme match the current page, the cookie is considered to be from the same site as the page, and is referred to as a _first-party cookie_.

-If the domain and scheme are different the cookie is not considered to be from the same site, and is referred to as a _third-party cookie_.
+If the domain and scheme are different, the cookie is not considered to be from the same site, and is referred to as a _third-party cookie_.
 While the server hosting a web page sets first-party cookies, the page may contain images or other components stored on servers in other domains (for example, ad banners) that may set third-party cookies.
 These are mainly used for advertising and tracking across the web.
 For example, the [types of cookies used by Google](https://policies.google.com/technologies/types).